 Fast Out of the Gate

-Film student Ryan Blitzer on the value of "gear the first year," Cannes, expanding connections and SMU Meadows
+Meadows film student Ryan Blitzer writes about the value of "gear the first year."

 My love for filmmaking started to develop in high school and was greatly expanded, even in my first week of classes, at SMU.